ralphcajipe/sql/README.md

 # sql
-CS50’s Introduction to Databases with SQL
+This is CS50’s Introduction to Databases with SQL